Privacy

 - Neon (United States, EU region), Postgres database.

-- Resend (United States, EU region), transactional email.
+- Resend (United States, EU region), transactional email delivery.

 - Anthropic and OpenAI, AI inference, via the Vercel AI Gateway.
 No training on inputs.